-I’m taking part in the weekly Slice of Life Challenge sponsored by Ruth and Stacey over at Two Writing Teachers, where teachers write and share each Tuesday.
+I’m taking part in the weekly Slice of Life Challenge sponsored by Two Writing Teachers, where teachers write and share each Tuesday.
 Join in yourself or head over to check out what’s happening with other slicers.
 If you’re taking part in the SOL, leave a link to your post.
 I’d love to read it.

 Where does music fill the streets and dance across the stages?
 Nashville, Tennessee.
 And if you travel with a high school orchestra, the weekend will be packed with music.
 We loaded up the buses at 7:30 in the morning–instruments in one compartment; suitcases, coolers and breakfast boxes in another compartment; and students and parents with backpacks, blankets and pillows in the seats.

 Our first stop was Western Kentucky University, where the orchestra students enjoyed a sight reading workshop with one of the professors from the school of music.
 The parents sat back and enjoyed the concert.
 We even got a tour of the campus, and learned first hand how the school earned the nickname of Hilltoppers!

 This orchestra can sight read!

 Friday night welcomed the Nashville Symphony Orchestra, with special guests The Midtown Men from Jersey Boys.
 I may have not lived through the sixties, but I grew up in the eighties listening to the best music from the sixties.
 I had to remind myself not to sing along.
 If I forgot, my daughter generously elbowed me as a reminder.